 It is also home to the Icelandic Opera and the Reykjavik Big Band.

-4. Its design was influenced by Icelandic nature and environment.
+4. Its design was influenced by Icelandic nature and the environment.

-5. It offers stunning views of the mountains and Atlantic Ocean.
+5. It offers stunning views of the mountains and the Atlantic Ocean.

-Situated between Reykjavik city centre and the Atlantic Ocean, the views are stunning in either direction.
+Situated between Reykjavik city center and the Atlantic Ocean, the views are stunning in either direction.
 The views of the mountains and the ocean are uninterrupted.

-6. The concert hall is testament to the importance of culture here in Iceland.
+6. The concert hall is a testament to the importance of culture here in Iceland.

-It has been remarked upon that we are a relatively small nation of less than 350,000 people, yet we own such an impressive concert hall.
+It has been remarked that we are a relatively small nation of fewer than 350,000 people, yet we own such an impressive concert hall.
 It underlines the fact that culture has been and continues to be so fundamental to our way of life here.